 In 1963, when Stephen Boyd was first introduced to his co-star Sophia Loren, he was at once enamored and intimidated.
 Sophia Loren was not only beautiful but famous, Oscar-winning, influential and physically awe-inspiring.
 Sophia was unusually tall for an actress- she stood at 5 foot 9, meaning she almost matched Stephen’s height.
 Of course she was built to be worshiped, with a very generous bust and curves to match elsewhere.
 Even though in person was warm and down-to-earth, she was also dark-haired and exotic, which for Stephen was the perfect poison.
 Like most of Sophia’s co-stars (Charlton Heston being the exception here), Stephen was smitten.
 Of course, being the gentleman and professional he was, it went no further than dumb-founded admiration.
 Sophia was married to her mentor Carlos Ponti, although Stephen does tease about this in a later interview.
+Sophia, at time, was also being cautious so no one would assume she and Stephen were anything more than co-stars.
 Apparently his affection towards Sophia was reciprocated in a friendly way.
 Sophia (and her husband Carlos Ponti) wanted Stephen to co-star with her in “Lady L” .
 They would have been great together in this!
 But unfortunately that part went to Paul Newman as Stephen got tied up with waiting on Anthony Mann’s “Unknown Battle”.
 Stephen also hosted a Hollywood dinner party for Sophia, according to Louella Parsons, when she came to Hollywood in 1964.

 Well, good for Stephen Boyd.
 He’s going to give a party.
 Practically unheard of among Hollywood bachelors who seem to think our ‘shortage of eligible men’ famine entitles them to be forever a guest – never a host.